New from Old… Project 2!

 The production line!

 Chayse’s intention was to sell each bag for $2.
-So if all goes to plan he should make a 100% on his investment.
+So if all went to plan, he should make 100% on his investment.

 The production line team!